mozack/abra2/README.md

 ```

 This will create file "output_bed" which contains the regions specified by "input_bed" with an additional column for kmer size to be used for that region.
 The "output_bed" file can then be passed as input to ABRA via the --targets option.
-Omit the --kmer option when running ABRA using in this mode.
+Omit the --kmer option when running ABRA in this mode.

 Example:
 ```